 In my XE money transfer review, I aim to help you establish whether XE is the best service for your money transfer requirements.
 XE will be a familiar entity with many people who have looked up exchange rates in the past.
 However, providing banks and individuals with the current market rate isn’t their only service.
 They also provide one of the largest, international money transfer services across the globe, responsible for more than £115 billion worldwide money transfers annually.

-Of course, conducting any international transfers comes at a cost, and this can vary wildly between providers.
+Conducting any international transfers comes at a cost, and this can vary wildly between providers.
 Whilst XE can be a very cost effective solution when compared to high street banks, there are other money transfer providers available that also offer a cost effective model, and therefore I have taken steps in this review, to ascertain whether XE is the most economical way to conduct international money transfers by scrutinizing their safety, customer experiences, convenience of service and of course, my own experience.

 Who is XE Money Transfer?